xeipuuv/gojsonschema/README.md

 ## Description

-An implementation of JSON Schema, based on IETF's draft v4 - Go language
+An implementation of JSON Schema for the Go  programming language.
+Supports draft-04, draft-06 and draft-07.

 References :